How to Play in Stretched Resolution Valorant: All GPU Guides

 Setup Valorant Stretched Resolution for AMD GPU Users

 If you’re using an AMD Graphics Card, then this solution to set stretch res in Valorant is for you.
-Though do note this solution won’t work for outdated old PCs, laptops, and old AMD graphics cards, so you won’t be able to enjoy that stretched resolution in Valorant with the best Vandal skins.

 - Right-click on your Desktop and open AMD Radeon Software